elotroalex/chiens/_texts/translation.md

 - defeat.
 - they advance
-- {:.pr} the massacres, my massacres, the fumes, my fumes build a road, hardly clear, of water jets gushing from the blaze
+- {:.pr} the massacres, my massacres, the smoke, my smoke builds a road, hardly clear, of water jets gushing from the blaze

 ---